ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 If verification succeeds, the handler returns a 2.05 (Content) message containing the symmetric group keying material.
 The payload of the response is formatted as a CBOR map which MUST contain the parameters 'gkty','key' and 'num' specified in {{gid-post}}.

-The payload MAY also include the parameters 'ace-groupcomm-profile', 'exp', 'exp_delta' and 'mgt_key_material' parameters specified in {{gid-post}}.
+The payload MAY also include the parameters 'ace-groupcomm-profile', 'exp', and 'mgt_key_material' parameters specified in {{gid-post}}.

 ### ace-group/GROUPNAME/pub-key